“Wildness reminds us what it means to be human, what we are connected to rather than what we are separate from.”

 Herb Garden Sensory Tour & Tasting

 Tour the Garden and enjoy a tea tasting.
-Learn about the plants that are ripe for tasty recipes and medicine making.
+Tour the herb garden and learn about the plants that are ripe and ready for harvest.
 From the plant that gives pizza its zing, to the root that made the first marshmallow, to the flower that stops bleeding – we’ll tour the stories and senses that fill our garden.

 Herbs for Wellness & Wild Food Foraging